shapkarin/extend-routines/README.md

 // { type: "steps/GO_TO", payload: 42 }
 ```

-Also you can add yours custom payload and meta creators to `createCustomRoutine` in the same way as in the `createExtendedRoutine` example.
+You can add yours custom payload and meta creators to `createCustomRoutine` in the same way as in the `createExtendedRoutine` example.

 ### Socket Routine
 ```javascript